 Write in a professional tone

 The term “professional tone” means something different to everyone.
-Some people think the email message without mistakes is already professional enough, while others consider formal language without bias and slang to be the one.
+Some people think that email message without mistakes is already professional enough, while others consider formal language without bias and slang to be the one.

 - Analyze the brand’s target audience.
 Some companies will need to adhere to formal language and choose “Dear Mr. Alex Smith” over “Hey Alex.”
 That’s okay.
 As long as it suits your brand’s values, niche, and audience, of course.
 If you are using an informal or casual tone in your communication model, be sure not to get too personal.